CarolinaPB/Bioinfo_scripts/README.md

 # Bioinfo_scripts
-Random scripts than can be useful for bioinformatics
+Misc scripts than can be useful for bioinformatics